senthilaru/uncleancode-sonar-plugin/README.md

-# Clean Code Sonar Rules Plugin #
+# UnClean Code Sonar Plugin #
-The clean code sonar plugin aims to capture complex code, metrics of design and architectural level.
+The unclean code sonar plugin aims to capture complex code, metrics of design and architectural level.
 Provides a guided way for the developers to improve code quality.
+Inspired by the book clean code by Robert Martin (Uncle Bob).

+### Seven Axes of Quality ###
+It aims to cover the last two axes.

+ 1. Potential bugs
+ 2. Coding rules
+ 3. Tests
+ 4. Duplications
+ 5. Comments
+ 6. **Architecture and design**
+ 7. **Complexity**

 ### Build Steps ###